 Strategies

-- A plan of action designed to achieve one or more of an organisation’s objectives.
+- A strategy is a plan of action designed to achieve one or more of an organisation’s objectives.

-- Strategies fill the gap between “where we are” and “where we want to be”, that is, “how are we going to get there?”.
+- Strategies fill the gap between 'where we are' and 'where we want to be' by asking, 'how are we going to get there?'

 - They relate to how an organisation allocates and uses materials and human resources and require an executive decision.